NikosAlexandris/i.landsat.import/README.md

 i.landsat.import -m LC81840332014146LGN00
 ```

+By the way, the module will only create a new Mapset, named after the directory
+that contains the requested scene.
+In this way, re-running the same command
+will skip recreating an existing Mapset.

 If we decide to copy afterwards the MTL file, or, even, if we somehow have
 removed one of the bands, the module will skip re-importing existing bands.

 Expectedly, repeating the previous command `i.landsat.import -m
 LC81840332014146LGN00`, will break and complaing about existing bands.
 Using
 the -s flag, the module will skip existing bands